DaveBerkeley/fpga/dsp/README.md

 Experimental audio processor.
-It is intended as a run-time engine to control beam forming from a microphone phased array.
+It is intended as a run-time engine to control beam forming for a microphone phased array.

 It has 8 channels of 16-bit audio input, over [I2S](https://en.wikipedia.org/wiki/I%C2%B2S).
 Each channel is saved into a circular buffer, currently 256 words long.